BACK TO RESOURCES

 Implementation of beacon technology will continue to grow in 2016.
 Soon we’ll have more case studies rather than speculation on whether beacons can be successful for large and small retailers.
 While beacons allow for location based ads and promotions, the true value is in the ability to help customers locate items in the store, signal a store associate for assistance, even to reserve items to try on or earn rewards.
 Over the next year, I believe we’ll see beacons shift from a way to increase sales to a tool primarily used to improve customer service and provide personalized in-store experiences.

 Would you like to learn more about innovative in-store experiences, or meet with one of our experts?
-Make an appointment with Cali Shadonix by emailing [email protected].
+Make an appointment with Cali Shadonix by emailing cali@corra.com.

 Corra